woocommerce/woocommerce/CONTRIBUTING.md

   * **Ensure you stick to the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards).**
   * Ensure you use LF line endings - no crazy windows line endings. :)
 * When committing, reference your issue (#1234) and include a note about the fix.
-* Push the changes to your fork and submit a pull request on the master WooCommerce repository.
+* Push the changes to your fork and submit a pull request on the master branch of the WooCommerce repository.
+Existing maintenance branches will be maintained of by WooCommerce developers.
+* Please don't modify the changelog, this will be maintained by WooCommerce developers.

 At this point you're waiting on us to merge your pull request.
 We'll review all pull requests, and make suggestions and changes if necessary.